 Don’t wait until you experience pain.
 Pain isn’t always a predictable indicator.
 So, if it doesn’t hurt, don’t just assume it’s not a problem.

 WHAT TO EXPECT AT YOUR ORAL CANCER SCREENING

 The goal of oral cancer screening in Lincoln, NE, is to detect precancerous lesions that could result in mouth cancer.
 The earlier the cancer is caught, the better.

 In your oral cancer screening, we’ll examine the inside of your mouth to look for white or red patches and other sores.
 We’ll check for lumps and other irregularities by feeling the tissues in your mouth.
 We’ll also examine your neck and throat for lumps.

-If we discover any signs of precancerous lesions or mouth cancer, we’ll have you come in a few weeks later for a follow-up visit to see if the abnormalities are still present and, if so, if they’ve changed or grown over time.
-We’ll have a biopsy performed to remove a sample of cells to test in the laboratory to determine if there are cancer cells and, if so, come up with a treatment plan.
+If we discover any signs of precancerous lesions or mouth cancer, we’ll have you come in a few weeks later for a follow-up visit to see if the abnormalities are still present.
+If they are, we’ll check if they’ve changed or grown over time.
+We’ll have a biopsy performed, removing a sample of cells to test in the laboratory to determine if there are cancer cells.
+If they are, we will develop a treatment plan.

 Oral cancer is a big deal, and ignoring the signs could be life-threatening.
 Because of this, it’s important you schedule an appointment with Korte Family Dentistry to have an oral cancer screening done.

 We care about not just your oral health but your overall health too.
 Click here to set up your consultation with our Lincoln, NE dentist, Dr. Allen Korte.